derzorngottes/angular-exercises/answers.md

 * $digest() also runs through the $asyncQueue of the $evalAsync list.
 These are fns to evaluate after the fn that triggered the $digest().
 * $scope.$apply() can be used to force a $digest() loop outside of AngularJS (e.g. when using jQuery).
 * $apply() should only be called in a service, not in a controller.

+# 3 - NO QUESTIONS #

+# 4 - EXPRESSIONS AND FILTERS #

+1. What are Angular expressions?
+How do they compare to tags from templating engines you've used before?
+Expressions are written between curly braces {{ like so }}.
+They evaluate the result of javascript expressions and display the result in the view.
+They're visually similar to tags such as those used in handlebars, but they have a different function and mechanism.

+2. What happens when you write invalid code in an expression?
+What type of error do you get?
+There is no explicit error, however the view displays the expression as plaintext {{ like this }}.

+3. What are Angular filters?
+Describe what a filter does and then name four built-in filters, including one that we haven't used yet.
+Filters are used to format the output of expressions.
+The format is {{ like-this | filter-name-optional-params }}.
+You can use one of the built-in filters or create a custom filter.
+Built-in filters include currency, date, number:X, and json.

+4. What's the syntax for filters?
+See above.
+Optional params = the params required with some filters, i.e. | number:2, or | date: 'dd-MM-yyyy'.

+5. Can you use more than one filter?
+Yes.
+Double pipe. {{ like-this | filter1 | filter2 }}

+6. We'll soon see how to create custom filters.
+What is a use case for a custom filter?
+When you have multiple expressions that you want to transform in the same manner.